chrisbonilla95/cursor-enterprise-stats/README.md

 ## ✨ Features

-- 📊 **Status Bar** - Shows your individual usage in dollars
+- 📊 **Status Bar** - Shows your individual usage in dollars with leaderboard rank (e.g., "$314.71 • LoC #5")
 - 📅 **Billing Cycle** - Start and end dates with times (localized to your timezone)
-- 👤 **Individual Usage** - Your personal usage and contribution percentage
+- 👤 **Individual Usage** - Your personal usage, contribution percentage, and favorite AI model
 - 👥 **Team Pooled Usage** - Limit, used, and remaining with percentages
+- 🏆 **Leaderboard Stats** - Configurable date range rankings for Agent Lines, Accepted Diffs, and Tab Completions
 - 🔄 **Auto-refresh** - Updates every 60 seconds

 ## ⚙️ Configuration